danbradham/manymaya/README.md

 ###API
-The api has two main functions, manymaya.instance and manymaya.start.
+The api is very slim!

 ####manymaya.instance
 A decorator that wraps your function inside a maya.standalone instance.
 Every function you decorate with instance, must have a filepath argument.